speedbyte/Kernel/README.md

+Please add the patch link
+extra version
+Upload kernel.tar.gz
+change tgz to tar.gz ( 4.9.. )

+Para1 Compile the kernel

+Para2: Installtion of the kernel - download raspbian img from a website and then burn into the sd card and then untar the kernel.tar.gz into the root folder to get the newest compiled kernel.
+The kernel image in Rasberry 3 is always known as kernel7.img and is not changeable, because it is dependant on the dtbs modules that are built along durin the compilation stage.

+Upload helikopter SD card image.

+Upload the config file and System.map

 # Kernel Compiling
 Here you can find the raspberry kernel source code and following is reported the guide about how to compile it.